Our Vision, Values and Aims

-Creatively developing global leaders in a safe, value-driven learning environment.
+Creatively developing global leaders in a safe, value-driven learning environment and where no child is left behind.

 - Stanborough School seeks to honour and glorify God through Christ-centred education.
 Reflecting Biblical principles we are committed to excellence in teaching the mind, reaching the heart and inspiring students to attain their full potential.